Are badgers to blame for the decline in hedgehogs?

 Research funded by BHPS and PTES investigated factors in the wider countryside associated with low numbers of hedgehogs (https://www.nature.com/articles/s41598-018-30130-4).
 Hedgehog occupancy was generally low (22% nationally), and also significantly negatively related to badger sett density.
 However, hedgehogs were also absent from 71% of sites with no badger setts, indicating large areas of our rural landscape are not occupied by hedgehogs.
 Therefore whilst increasing badger abundance combined with intensive agriculture may have provided a perfect storm for hedgehogs in rural Britain, to place all the blame on badgers is inaccurate.

 None of the scientific evidence supports the idea that culling badgers is an effective means of controlling bovine TB in the field.
-Recent pilot culls (2013, 2014) failed to kill sufficient animals for the cull to have been effective (despite extending the length of the trial) and raised doubts about the humaneness of the method.
+Pilot culls (2013, 2014) failed to kill sufficient animals for the cull to have been effective (despite extending the length of the trial) and raised doubts about the humaneness of the method.
 Given this, BHPS and People’s Trust for Endangered Species (PTES) join leading wildlife scientists in arguing against a cull of badgers to control bovine TB.
 Indeed, scientific evidence suggests that culling badgers may make the TB situation worse, a further reason why PTES/BHPS would not advocate culling badgers to benefit hedgehogs.